Equine protozoal myeloencephalitis: Symptoms

+The onset of EPM can come on suddenly or gradually however once the lesion is created it is extremely hard to reverse the damage.
 The most common symptoms of EPM are ataxia, general weakness with muscle spasticity.
-However this is not specific to EPM and is common to many other neurological disorders.
+However, this is not specific to EPM and is common in many other neurological disorders.
 Clinical signs among horses with EPM include a wide array of symptoms that may result from primary or secondary problems.
-Some of the signs are difficult to distinguish from other problems, such as lameness, which can be attributed to many different causes.
 Apparent lameness, particularly atypical lameness or slight gait asymmetry of the rear limbs are commonly caused by EPM.
-Focal muscle atrophy, or even generalized muscle atrophy or loss of condition may result.
+Focal muscle atrophy, or even generalized muscle atrophy or loss of condition may occur.
 Secondary signs also occur with neurologic disease.
 Airway abnormalities, such as laryngeal hemiplegia, snoring, or airway noise of undetermined origin may result from damage to the nerves which control the throat, although this is quite uncommon.

 In experimentally infected horses, very early signs included loss of appetite, decreased tongue tone, facial paresis, altered mental status, generalized weakness, and lameness.

-It is thought that Sarcocystis neurona does not need to enter the CNS to cause disease, in some cases S. neurona has been found in the CNS but usually not.
-In cases where S. neurona is found in the CNS, white blood cells probably play a role in the parasite's penetration of the blood brain barrier.
+Sarcocystis neurona is thought to not need to enter the CNS to cause disease, in some cases S. neurona has been found in the CNS, but usually not.
+In cases where S. neurona is found in the CNS, white blood cells probably play a role in the parasite's penetration of the blood-brain barrier.

+Diagnosis

+Diagnosing EPM can be challenging because the signs can vary significantly from horse to horse, and the symptoms can be similar to those of other CNS diseases.
+The only way to definitively diagnose EPM is through post-mortem testing, but there are ways to exclude other diseases and establish a basis for the EPM diagnosis.
+One method is a neurological examination that assesses the CNS function of the horse.
+Another option is a cervical radiograph, which can identify any compression in the spinal cord that may cause a horse to lose coordination.
+A veterinarian can also draw blood and spinal fluid and send it to a lab to confirm if a horse has been exposed to opossum feces.
+Labs can perform immunodiagnostic testing on spinal fluid to evaluate the production of antibodies that fight against these parasites.